Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Introduction

 \section{Introduction}

+\Glspl{fm} such as \glspl{llm} and \glspl{vlm} have seen a sharp rise in their use across all walks of life.
+The use of \Glspl{fm} is expected to grow further in the coming years~\cite{Schneider2024}.
+According to Precedence Research~\cite{precedence2025llm}, the global language model market size is calculated at USD 7.77 billion in 2025.
+Furthermore, the market size is also expected to exceed USD 123.09 billion by 2034~\cite{precedence2025llm}.
+This market growth is primarily driven by the increasing adoption of \glspl{fm} across diverse industries (e.g., mobility, healthcare, and manufacturing) and by the growing demand for automation and data-driven autonomous decision-making.

-\Glspl{fm} have seen a sharp rise in their use across all walks of life, and their usage is expected to grow further in the coming years~\cite{Schneider2024}.
-Following the same trend, we see a significant rise in interest in using \glspl{fm}, particularly \glspl{llm}, for various software engineering problems~\cite{LLMs4SESurvey}.
-Software development, maintenance, and quality assurance remain the most dominant areas of research~\cite{LLMs4SESurvey}.
+There is also a significant rise in interest in using \glspl{fm}, particularly \glspl{llm}, for various software engineering problems~\cite{LLMs4SESurvey} across various phases of software engineering.
+Among these phases, software development, maintenance, and quality assurance phases remain the most dominant areas of research~\cite{LLMs4SESurvey}.
+Besides, \glspl{fm} have demonstrated great capabilities in supporting the development of \gls{cps}.
+For instance, \gls{llm} enables robots (one type of \gls{cps}) to understand and generate human-like behaviors, plan and perform tasks, and interact more naturally with humans.
+According to market estimations~\cite {market2025llmrobotics}, the \gls{llm} market in robotics, including applications in industrial robots, service robotics, and humanoid robots, is expected to increase from USD 2.8 billion in 2024 to approximately USD 74.3 billion by 2034.
 However, the use of \glspl{llm} and \glspl{fm}, in general, remains limited for the software engineering of \glspl{cps}.
-Such systems are typically multidisciplinary software systems integrating aspects such as hardware, software, communication, and interaction with the physical environment, including humans, with applications in various domains such as medicine, transportation, and logistics.
-Therefore, they pose unique challenges to software engineering across all phases of development.
+Such systems are typically multidisciplinary software systems integrating aspects such as hardware, software, communication, and interaction with the physical environment, including humans, with applications in various domains such as healthcare, transportation, logistics, and manufacturing.
+Therefore, they pose unique challenges for software engineering across all phases of development.

-Given that \glspl{cps}, depending on the domain, process a wide range of data—such as images, videos, audio, and their combinations—it is natural to use \glspl{fm} with different data modalities to support their software engineering.
-As a result, many research opportunities exist in \gls{cps} software engineering, particularly in addressing the challenges associated with using \glspl{fm} and integrating them into \gls{cps} software engineering workflows.